 Black Girls Code puts together programs and events to help girls between the ages of 7 and 17 learn STEM skills necessary to enter game development.
 With greater diversity of workforce, games can be made with greater diversity of viewpoints.
 With a mission to get a million young women of color learning to code before 2040, they may need your help in funding all those classes.
 You can support Black Girls Code with one-off or monthly PayPal donations.

 A more general leg-up program for disadvantaged youth in Oakland, California is aiming to help children of color from low-income backgrounds learn how to make games.
 Programs are aimed at teaching aspiring game devs between 15 and 25 the skills they need to make their dream game a reality.
-If that's your dream too, you can sign up for their 2020 intake which is currently taking applications.
+If that's your dream too, you can sign up for their 2021 intake which will soon be taking applications.
 If that's not you then you can help them realize that dream with a single or monthly donation, but if you are strapped for cash you can also sign up to mentor if you are able to donate your time to help support a young person of color get a decent start in the games industry.

 Every year the Game Developers Conference offers countless opportunities for devs to get their game in front of publisher scouts or even just learn the wealth of knowledge of their peers at talks and presentations.
 For many black and other marginalized members of the development community, this is a pipe dream given the huge cost ($1600 all access pass) of the conference.
 I Need Diverse Games puts together a scholarship fund to send devs out to GDC to gain all that professional development.
 They also provide resources and education at other events and conferences to improve the diversity of the industry.
 You can donate to inflate the GDC scholarship fund and give even more black game devs the break they might otherwise never get.